 Add all ingredients

-The goal is to minimize the amount of time it takes to make this homemade whipped cream (so it remains cold).
-So, in this whipped cream recipe we add all three ingredients into the chilled mixing bowl, and then beat the mixture.
+The goal is to minimize the amount of time it takes to make this recipe (so it remains cold).
+For that reason, we add all three ingredients into the chilled mixing bowl, and then beat the mixture.

 Be sure to start mixing on a low speed to incorporate the powdered sugar in to the whipping cream.
 Then gradually increase the speed to high as the mixture starts to form soft peaks.
 You may need to pause, scrape down the sides, and continue whipping.

 Beat the whipping cream on high speed until stiff peaks form.
 Be very careful and do not walk away from the mixer.
 Whipped cream can turn from fluffy clouds of sweet cream to a curdled mess in a matter of seconds.

 What happens if my whipped cream curdles?

 If you over-mix the whipped cream it will curdle (become lumpy).
 Simply mix in fresh, unwhipped cream 1 TBS at a time with a wire whisk or with your mixer on low speed until the lumps disappear.
 Then you can re-whip the cream if needed.
 Fun fact: the solid portion of over-whipped cream is butter.

 Now comes the fun part, it's time to enjoy this whipped cream however you see fit!
 You can use it in place of cool whip or whipped cream in a recipe that calls for one of those ingredients such as French Silk Pie, Eclairs, Cream Puffs, etc.